 Access Token

-Learn how to use and manage Access Tokens to access SePay's APIs.
+Learn how to use and manage Access Tokens to access SePay APIs.

 Introduction to Access Token

-• An Access Token is a string issued by SePay to your application after a successful OAuth2 authentication process.
-This token acts as a temporary “key” to access SePay’s APIs on behalf of the user.
+An Access Token is a string issued by SePay to your application after successful OAuth2 authentication.
+This token acts as a temporary "key" to access SePay APIs on behalf of the user.

-SePay Access Tokens have a limited lifespan of 1 hour and come with a Refresh Token valid for 1 month to renew a new Access Token when it expires.
+SePay Access Tokens have a limited validity of 1 hour and come with a Refresh Token that has a longer validity of 1 month to obtain new Access Tokens when expired.

-• SePay’s Access Token follows the JWT (JSON Web Token) standard and consists of 3 parts separated by dots (.):
+SePay Access Tokens follow the JWT (JSON Web Token) standard and consist of 3 parts, separated by dots (.):

 header.payload.signature